 The Bandung Zoo has spacious, beautifully landscaped gardens, which are very attractive, but there are few animals and most are housed in typically cramped conditions.

-That is EXACTLY why I don’t trust anything LP says anymore…nothing about this place was “beautifully landscaped” or “very attractive.”
+That is EXACTLY why I don’t trust anything Lonely Planet says…nothing about this place was “beautifully landscaped” or “very attractive.”
 While they were right about the “few animals” part they also left out the part about how there is more trash than animals.
 It was both disgusting and disappointing!

 And I Have Not Even Gotten To The Worst Parts Yet…

 Bandung is located 140km southeast of Jakarta and is perched up in the mountains about 750km above sea level.
 Thanks to it’s location the city receives rain on a fairly regular basis year-round and that is one of the first problems visitors notice with the zoo.
 As none of the animal habitats have any sort of roof or awning over them, many them live in a perpetual mud pit.

 Although Tori, the infamous cigarette-smoking orangutan has now been moved and is (hopefully) no longer smoking cigarettes, that doesn’t mean all is well for the other apes in Indonesia.
 While there I witnessed an Indonesian man throw several cigarettes into the orangutan cage.
 At least this particular one tried to eat the cigarette before throwing it down into the grass in disgust…

 That brings me to my next complaint about the zoo…